AnshulRanjan2004/SprintHub/Entity_List.md

 - User Story to Attachment: One-to-Many (One User Story can have many Attachments)
 - Sprint to Scrum Meeting (Weak Entity): One-to-Many (One Sprint can have many Scrum Meetings)
 - Sprint to Retrospective Meeting (Weak Entity): One-to-Many (One Sprint can have many Retrospective Meetings)

-This updated ER diagram reflects the change where one user can be a part of only one team.